-- 52. On the date of proclamation of this Act, the terms of appointment of incumbent tribunal members (for greater certainty including tribunal executive chairs, chairs, and associate chairs) whose existing terms are set to expire within less than 24 months of the proclamation date may have their terms extended to such dates as the Council may decide. - 53.
-On the date of proclamation of this Act, the terms of appointment of incumbent tribunal members (for greater certainty including tribunal executive chairs, chairs, and associate chairs) whose existing terms are set to expire within more than 24 months of the proclamation date, may have their terms shortened to such dates as the Council may decide.
+61. On the date of proclamation of this Act, the terms of appointment of incumbent members (for greater certainty including tribunal executive chairs, chairs, and associate chairs) of all the tribunals in Ontario's Administrative Justice System whose existing terms of appointment are set to expire within less than 24 months of the proclamation date may have their terms increased to such dates as the Council may decide.

+62. On the date of proclamation of this Act, the terms of appointment of members (for greater certainty including tribunal executive chairs, chairs, and associate chairs) whose existing terms are set to expire within more than 24 months of the proclamation date, may have their terms shortened to 24 months as the Council may decide.